-The calculation for these liabilities includes significant estimation and involvement of actuarial experts in order to ensure appropriateness of discount rates, methodology, assumptions and data used to determine the estimated present value of future cash flows.
+The calculation for these liabilities includes significant estimation and involvement of actuarial experts in order to appropriateness of discount rates, methodology, assumptions and data used to determine the estimated present value of future cash flows pertaining to liability for remaining coverage (LRC), liability for incurred claims (LIC) and risk adjustment for non-financial risk.

-As a result of the above factors, we consider valuation of these liabilities as a key audit matter.
+As a result of the above factors, we consider valuation of insurance contract liabilities and reinsurance contract assets as a key audit matter.